koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 {% end %}
 #### `@size` and `@index`

-The `@size` metakey defines how the object should report its size, while the `@index` metakey defines what values should be returned when indexing is performed on the object.
+The `@size` metakey defines how an object should report its size, while the `@index` metakey defines which values should be returned when indexing is performed.

 If `@size` is implemented, then `@index` should also be implemented.